 Now that you have a rough idea of your video target audience and their persona, it’s time to conduct your own primary research.
 Start with large-scale quantitative surveys that ask closed-end questions about specific to your brand and product.

 Questions could include “How important is X to you?” or “What is your biggest consideration when purchasing X?”
-This can be conducted face-to-face, or via email, mail, telephone, on your website or social media.
+This can be conducted face-to-face, or via email, mail, telephone, on your website or social media using an omnichannel survey software.
 If the response rate is high enough, these results can be used to generalise the behaviour to the entire population.
 However it is recommended to also do the next step…

 4. **Conduct qualitative surveys**

 While quantitative surveys are great for collecting objective data, qualitative surveys can complement your research and provide more detailed insights into your target market’s psychological makeup.

 These surveys should target a small group of people and use open ended questions to invite longer responses that you can interpret, e.g. “What do you like best about X?”.
 Keep your questions short and avoid asking two questions in one to get the best answers.

 Find out what topics are trending amongst your video target audience.
 Analyse who they interact with and listen to what they say online.
 A good starting place is to look at your competitors and see how they interact with your target market.

 Use a platform like Hootsuite and Facebook Analytics to monitor all social interactions with your brand, and use Google Analytics to track behaviour on your website.